An Empirical Study of Compound PCFGs: Compound PCFGs

 \section{Compound PCFGs}

-Compound PCFGs provide a novel parameterization of PCFGs.
-Unlike PCFGs, which assign each grammar rule $r$ a non-negative \textit{scalar} $\pi_r$ such that $\sum_{r: A\Ra \gamma} \pi_r = 1$ for each given left-hand-side symbol $A$, C-PCFGs relax the strong context-free assumption of PCFGs by assuming that rule probabilities follow a compound distribution:
+Compound PCFGs adopt a novel parameterization of PCFGs.
+Unlike PCFGs, which assign each grammar rule $r$ a non-negative \text{scalar} $\pi_r$ such that $\sum_{r: A\Ra \gamma} \pi_r = 1$ for each given left-hand-side symbol $A$ ($\gamma$ indicates any grammar symbols), C-PCFGs relax the strong context-free assumption of PCFGs by assuming that rule probabilities follow a compound distribution:

-where $p(\bz)$ is a prior distribution and allows for capturing interdependencies between the rules; $g_{r}(\z; \theta)$ takes a latent $\z$ as input and incorporates the interdependencies into rule probabilities.
-Typically, $g_{r}(\z; \theta)$ is parameterized by flexible neural networks and is amenable to gradient-based optimization techniques (we refer interested readers to~\citet{kim-etal-2019-compound} for the detailed parameterization).
+where $p(\rvz)$ is a prior distribution and allows for capturing interdependencies among grammar rules; $g_{r}(\rvz; \theta)$ generates the rule probability conditioning on the the latent $\rvz$.
+Typically, $g_{r}(\rvz; \theta)$ is parameterized by flexible neural networks and is amenable to gradient-based optimization (we refer interested readers to~\citet{kim-etal-2019-compound} for the details on parameterization).

-Learning C-PCFGs is formalized as maximizing the log likelihood of each observed sentence $\mbs{w} = w_1w_2\ldots w_n$:
+The learning of C-PCFGs is formulated as maximizing the log-likelihood of each observed sentence $\mbs{w} = w_1w_2\ldots w_n$:

-where $\mathcal{T}_{\mathcal{G}}(\boldsymbol{w})$ consists of all parses of a sentence $\mbs{w}$ under a PCFG $\mathcal{G}$.
-As standard in learning latent variable models, C-PCFGs resort to variational inference for tractable learning and instead maximize the evidence lower bound (ELBO):
+where $\mathcal{T}_{\mathcal{G}}(\boldsymbol{w})$ consists of all possible parses of the sentence $\mbs{w}$ under a PCFG $\mathcal{G}$.
+As standard in learning latent variable models, C-PCFGs resort to variational inference for tractable learning and, instead, maximize the evidence lower bound (ELBO):